DanielQolami/dani-music/README.md

 # dani-music

-this is a music player website like soundcloud. the front-end uses vue.js as the main tool and back-end and database is google firebase. you can see the preview of this code, [here](https://dani-music.vercel.app/).
+this is a music player website like soundcloud. the front-end uses vue.js as the main tool and back-end and database is google firebase.

+To see the preview of this code, visit [dani-music.vercel.app](https://dani-music.vercel.app/).

 ## Project setup
 ```